classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-connect.md

 ---

-> {primary} To disable Stripe Direct, simply turn off the `Stripe Direct` checkbox in your Admin Panel settings.
+> {primary} To disable Stripe Direct/Connect, simply turn off the `Stripe Direct/Connect` checkbox in your Admin Panel settings.

 ---